A movie gains interest when we know it is based on true events. And when there is also a book behind it, that book becomes essential.

 Nicholas Pileggi, 1985

 Catch Me If You Can.
-The 2002 movie compared to the 1980 book, Catch Me If You Can: The True Story of a Real Fake
+Poster of the 2002 movie and cover of the 1980 book, Catch Me If You Can: The True Story of a Real Fake

 VS3